GSA/digitalgov.gov/content/events/2018/05/2018-05-10-how-search-engines-index-your-websites.md

 You’ve probably heard about SEO, search engine optimization - the techniques you can use to get better placement and presentation in search results.
 Join [Search.gov](https://search.gov/) as they walk you through the fundamentals of how search engines monitor your content and pull relevant data from your pages.

 This session is relevant to Search.gov customers and other web managers as well.
-If you are a Search.gov customer and new to the service, we highly recommend you attend our Basics session prior to attending this Technical session.
+If you are a Search.gov customer and new to the service, we highly recommend you attend our [introductory session]({{< link "2018-05-10-how-search-engines-index-your-websites.md" >}}) prior to attending this Technical session.

 In this online event, we’ll look in detail at the essential building blocks of a search index: